 The Environment Protection (Water Quality) Policy 2003 is one of a number of legislative tools provided for by the Environment Protection Act 1993.

-It imposes general obligations on the operator or owners of all activities that produce wastes to avoid the discharge of wastes into any waters, or onto land from which it is reasonably likely to enter any waters.
+The Environment Protection (Water Quality) Policy 2003 (EPA 2003) imposes general obligations for all activities which produce wastes to avoid the discharge of wastes into any waters, or onto land from which it is reasonably likely to enter any waters.
 Dairy effluent must be managed in such a way that it remains on the farm and it does not contaminate surface water or groundwater resources.

-This means that the effluent must be managed so that its nutrients can be utilised on the farm without off-site impacts.
+This means that the effluent must be managed so that its nutrients can be utilised on the farm.